BNN-UPC/ignnition/docs_rst/contact_and_issues.rst

-*IGNNITION* has been released as an open-source project powered by Barcelona Neural Networking Center `BNN <https://bnn.upc.edu>`__, making it our goal to build a community around *IGNNITION*, all working with our common goal of encouraging scientific and commercial break-throughs though the use of Graph Neural Networks.
+*IGNNITION* has been released as an open-source project powered by Barcelona Neural Networking Center `BNN <https://bnn.upc.edu>`__, making our goal to build a community around *IGNNITION*, all working with our common goal of encouraging scientific and commercial break-throughs through the use of Graph Neural Networks.

-Consequently, we welcome any kind of feed-back that can help us make this tool more useful to the community and to all its potential users.
+Consequently, we welcome any kind of feedback that can help us make this tool more useful to the community and to all its potential users.
 For this reason, we invite you to contact us at **contactus@ignnition.net**.